 Interests defined by regulations made under section30(3) of the Localism Act 2011 and described in the table below.
-They include interests which are held by: the member; their spouse or civil partner; a person with whom they live as spouses; or a person with whom they are living as civil partners, and the member is aware that the other person has the interest.
+They include interests which are held by: the member; his spouse or civil partner; a person with whom he/she is living as husband and wife; or a person with whom he/she is living as if they were civil partners, and the member is aware that the other person has the interest.